JonathanWilbur/mueller-report/volume1.md

 expected Mifsud and Polonskaya to introduce him to the Russian ambassador in London, but that did not occur.
 426

-following his meeting with Mifsud, Papadopoulos sent an email to members of the Trump campaign's foreign policy advisory team.
+Following his meeting with Mifsud, Papadopoulos sent an email to members of the Trump campaign's foreign policy advisory team.
 The subject line of the message was "meeting with Russian leadership--including Putin."
 427 The message stated in pertinent part: